ECTS

 The objectives of this course are as follows:

-- Developing a culture as a physicist of disordered matter
+- Develop a culture of disordered matter physicist

-- Put yourself in a research project situation
+- Put yourself in the position of leading a research project

-- Open up to physics at the interface of chemistry, mechanics, agri-food or biology
+- Opening up to physics at the interface of chemistry, mechanics, agri-food, and biology

 Know-how and skills